Johannes253/Contract/README.md

 1. Policies for handling infractions of any of the obligations of this team contract:

+Given passes for reasonable excuses for both school and personal life.
+There will still need to be some communication with the team for the incedents.

 2. Policies for handling persistent infractions:

+Meeting with the person with infractions, the team, and Dr. Goadrich.
+Discuss some of the issues and try to come up with a solution.

  Page 3 of 4